FREQUENTLY ASKED QUESTIONS - NYFC

 The National Youth Football Championships have been around CONTINUOUSLY since 1972.
 Sports Network International only produces the football competition specifically entitled the NATIONAL YOUTH FOOTBALL CHAMPIONSHIPS.
 We have no connection to any other youth football events or leagues produced.

-Over the years, over 265,000 football players and cheerleaders have been a part of the NYFC competition.
-Many have gone on to play in the NFL, an even larger number played in high school and college as well.
+Over the years, over 350,000 football players and cheerleaders have been a part of the NYFC competition.
+Many have gone on to play in the NFL, an even larger number played in college as well.
+Most do not and they play simply because they love it.
 With so much interest and so many past attendees, a few individuals have attended the NYFC and then decided to go home and put on their own post-season competitions.
 Unfortunately, hundreds of these competitions have come and gone over the past several decades.
 Usually, these events will linger around for a few years, disappointing most of the attendees and then disappear.
 Most of the people that produce these "copy cat" competitions retain the bulk of the rules, regulations & structure that have helped to make the NYFC the fantastic, safe competition it has become known for (thus, perpetuating the confusion!).
 Unfortunately, they often learn that it is a tremendous amount of work to produce an event of this caliber and teams soon choose not to attend for reasons too numerous to list here.

 Question #2 - What Specific Things Should I Be Looking For in a Post-Season Tournament?

-Often, football events will give you the impression that their tournament is much larger and more on a grand scale than it really is -- and they can do this because interested people often do not specifically ask for a list of the previous year attendees.
+Often, football events will give you the impression that their tournament is much larger and more on a grand scale than it really is -- and they can do this because interested people often do not look in depth.
 When this occurs, it is usually because the event has fewer teams than you are led to believe, and/or the bulk of the teams that DO attend are local teams from the local area.
-And then you will play these local teams on their local fields in front of their local fans with local officials.....and you do not know most of this until you arrive....... doesn't sound very exciting, huh?
+And then you will play these local teams on their local fields in front of their local fans with local officials - and you do not know most of this until you arrive - doesn't sound very exciting or fair, huh?

 The single biggest "disaster scenario" to watch for is really two-fold.
-Either of these are terrible and unfortunately, yet happen to unsuspecting teams every single year.
-Smaller events will often take your money up front, promise to "find someone to play against your team" and then, because they have so few teams attending, either a) they will cancel your competition division in early November when it is too late for you to go anywhere else and hopefully refund your registration fee (leaving you stuck with non-refundable buses, airfares, hotel deposits and other items paid for but not able to use) OR they will move you UP into a competition division against players significantly older and/or more talented than your team WITHOUT YOUR KNOWLEDGE where your kids will be slaughtered.
-Either of these scenarios are a terrible let-down and/or downright dangerous to the kids and parents who planned on this trip, making it memorable for all the wrong reasons.
+Either of these are terrible and unfortunately, happen to unsuspecting teams every single year.
+Smaller events will often take your money up front, promise to "find someone to play against your team" and then, because they have so few teams attending, either a)they will cancel your competition division in early November when it is too late for you to go anywhere else and hopefully refund your registration fee (leaving you stuck with non-refundable buses, airfares, hotel deposits and other items paid for but not able to use) OR B)they will move you UP into a competition division against players significantly older and/or more talented than your team WITHOUT YOUR KNOWLEDGE where your kids will be slaughtered.
+Either of these scenarios are terrible for the kids and parents who planned on this trip, making it memorable for all the wrong reasons.

 In recent past, these two scenarios have become even more prevalent.
 Several competitions with a large web presence (one touting themselves as a "National Tournament") were cancelled and/or severely curtailed very late, disappointing countless people.
-Worst of all, by the time this happened in early November, the NYFC was completely full as it is every year with well over 10,000 kids in two cities attending and we could not accept any of these teams for entry.
+Worst of all, by the time this happened in early November, the NYFC was completely full as it is every year with well over 4,000 people attending and we could not accept any of these teams for entry.
 These cancellations left these families with broken promises and empty dreams as their memory of Thanksgiving.
 Fortunately, these are not items that occur at the National Youth Football Championships.

 Question #3 - What Are Some Specific Items that Make the NYFC a Better Experience?